Following code was tested with edge rails (rails4) .

 end

-And the method with_transaction_returning_status is defined as
+And the method with_transaction_returning_status

 def with_transaction_returning_status